Non-stop flights to Seoul (ICN)

 Flights from South Korea to Seoul

-From Busan, you can fly non-stop with Asiana Airlines (Star Alliance) or Korean Air (SkyTeam).
+From Busan and Daegu, you can fly with Korean Air (SkyTeam).

 Alternative airports near Seoul